nodemailer/nodemailer/ISSUE_TEMPLATE.md

  - [ ] Yes
  - [ ] No

  > Note.
 If you can not log in to Gmail then Gmail is blocking you.
-These issues are cloed by default.
+These issues are closed by default.

 ### 3. Is your issue related to SSL/TLS errors?